 Skills and Benefits Acquired - Planning, Process Management, Analytical Skills

-Skills and Benefits Acquired - Planning, Analytical Skills, Communication
+Skills and Benefits Acquired - Planning, Communication, Ego-Management Skills

 Explains the issues surrounding the need for individualized security programs, examines a wide variety of security and safety equipment and procedures, discusses guest protection and internal security for asset protection, explores risk management and loss prevention issues, and outlines OSHA regulations that apply to lodging properties.

-Skills and Benefits Acquired - Planning, Analytical Skills, Problem Solving
+Skills and Benefits Acquired - Planning, Problem Solving, Assessment Skills

-Provides hospitality managers and students with information they need to know to manage the physical plant of a hotel or restaurant and work effectively with the engineering and maintenance department.
+This course will provide students with an overview of the physical plant of a hotel or restaurant, as well as strategies for how to work effectively with the engineering and maintenance department.

 Skills and Benefits Acquired - Comprehension, Writing, Research